 Most scientists discount the folklore of woolly bear predictions as just that: folklore.

-Look at these 3 woolly bear photos...and form your own conclusion.
+Look at the woolly bear photos above...and form your own conclusion.

 My disclaimer: Just remember...my sample is...small.

 Me....I'll talk with the TRUE weather source....Chief Meteorologist Dan Zarrow!